subvertnormality/mosaic/README.md

 ![Trig sequencer](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_sequencer.png)

 Craft unique rhythms using a variety of built-in algorithms.
+The algorithm is selected using the four algorithm select buttons.
+From left to right:

-* button 1: The drum algorithm, drawing from a rich collection of classic drum patterns.
+* Button 1: The drum algorithm, drawing from a rich collection of classic drum patterns.
-* button 2: The tresillo algorithm, utilising a 3/3/2 ratio for diverse rhythm variations.
+* Button 2: The tresillo algorithm, utilising a 3/3/2 ratio for diverse rhythm variations.
 The tresillo multiplier can be set on the norns screen for more variations.
-* button 3: Euclidian, a rhythm tool rooted in mathematical logic.
+* Button 3: Euclidian, a rhythm tool rooted in mathematical logic.
-* button 4: NE Numeric Repetitor, another rhythm tool based on mathematical principles.
+* Button 4: NE Numeric Repetitor, another rhythm tool based on mathematical principles.

 ![Algorithm select](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_algorithms.png)

 The grid is intuitive and adapts to your choices.
 Each algorithm brings its set of options, and pressing on a grid key typically displays its function on the norns screen.

 The left side faders adjust algorithm values.
-Brightly lit ends refine values, while the dimmer ones adjust them broadly.
-The rightmost fader typically toggles between different algorithm banks.
+Brightly lit end buttons refine values, with the furthest left hand button incrementing downwards and the furthest right hand button incrementing upwards.
+The dimmer ones in the middle of the faders adjust values broadly.
+The rightmost fader typically toggles between different banks in the selected algorithm.

 ![Algorithm controls](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_algorithm_controls.png)

 To see your algorithm's impact, hit the prime button.
-This prepares a new pattern, and new steps are showcased as flashing bright steps on the sequencer.
+This primes the currently selected algorithm's pattern.
+Potential new steps are shown as flashing bright steps on the sequencer.
 While these steps flash, they aren’t painted yet.
 Any step that would be painted over an existing active step will blink dimly.
 By painting the new pattern, you'll deactivate the faintly blinking steps.
 This approach lets you craft intricate sequences, grounded in rhythmic fundamentals, that don't get too busy.
 You can modify algorithm parameters whilst the pattern is primed.

 If you haven’t painted the new pattern, the prime button continues to blink.
 Pressing it again paints your edits.
-Double-pressing the prime button without tweaking the algorithm or its parameters acts as an undo for the last action.
+Pressing the prime button again without tweaking the algorithm or its parameters effectively acts as an undo for the last action.

 ![Prime and print button](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_prime_and_print.png)